JEFworks-Lab/jefworks-lab.github.io/_posts/2022-11-08-3d-animation-of-the-brain-in-r.md

 ## Getting the data

-The Allen Brain Atlas offers downloads of their 3D structural annotations.
-Let’s get the one corresponding to the adult mouse brain at 50um resolution.
+The Allen Brain Atlas offers downloads of 3D annotations of brain structure registered to their  Mouse Common Coordinate Framework (CCF).
+Let’s get the brain structure annotations corresponding to the adult mouse brain CCF at 50um resolution.

 ``` r